Ann Couch: Clinical Assistant Professor

 Biography

 Dr. Couch currently teaches in the Psychiatric Mental Health Nurse Practitioner Program at CCN with more than 3 years of higher education experience.
-Her experience in the mental health field includes 7 years in private practice in both outpatient and inpatient care as well as those in Long Term Care facilities.
+Her experience in the mental health field includes nine years in private practice in both outpatient and inpatient care as well as those in Long Term Care facilities.
 Her interests include health and wellness care in relation to mental health.
 Additionally, Dr. Couch is active in the Nurse Practitioner Alliance of Alabama (NPAA), the Central Alabama Nurse Practitioner Association (CANPA) and is a member of the American Psychiatric Nurses Association (APNA).
-She is dual-certified as a Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner.
+She is dual certified as a Family Nurse Practitioner (FNP)and Psychiatric Mental Health Nurse Practitioner (PMHNP).
+She is one of the few in the United States that has PMHNP certifications from both accrediting organizations.

-Dr. Couch has lived in many states to include Kansas, Wyoming, Texas and Alaska.
-However, Alabama has been home for the past 34 years.
-She and her husband of 31 years have a beautiful daughter, handsome son-in-law and three rambunctious grandsons.
-She attends Tredegar Chapel in Jacksonville and is active on their Women’s Ministry Board as well as Sunday School and Youth activities.
+Originally from various states including Kansas, Wyoming, Texas, and Alaska, Alabama has been home for the past 36 years.
+I enjoy spending time with my husband of 34 years, our daughter, son-in-law, and three grandsons.
+She attends Tredegar Chapel in Jacksonville and is active in their Women’s Ministry Board as well as youth and Sunday school activities.

 Honors and Awards